The Little Building

 The Little Building is located on the southern corner of The Commons and is a heritage building.
 It has gone through decades of use and needed a facade renovation by Elkus Manfredi.
 As part of a larger plan to move its campus into Boston's Theater District, Emerson College bought the tower in 1994.
 Emerson College oversaw renovations at the time to transform the building into a residence hall with a number of other college facilities.
 The Little Building, however, had a number of flaws that needed to be fixed with a deft hand and careful analysis, just like any century-old structure.
 Elkus Manfredi started the project back in 2008 and began their study of the facade by authorizing a laser scan survey of the entire building’s surface.

-On-site image of the The Little Building's Facade
+On-site image of The Little Building's Facade

 Partnering with Elkus Manfredi and Emerson College